-DISHES brings together the Syracuse community to share a delicious meal, listen to one another's suggestions for community-based innovative projects, and vote on the idea that has the most potential.
+DISHES is an an annual event that brings together the Syracuse community to share a delicious locally-sourced meal, listen to one another's suggestions for community-based innovative projects, and vote on the idea that has the most potential.
 A micro-grant of $1,000, collected from the evening's ticket sales, is then awarded to the audience favorite.
 The winning team returns to the next DISHES to present their newly-realized projects.

 The DISHES concept was conceived by Rachel Somerstein, after she was inspired by a similar dinner she had attended in Brooklyn, NY, called F.E.A.S.T.
 A team of three, including Briana Kohlbrenner and Stasya Erickson, was formed in October 2010 and thus Salt City DISHES was born!
 Full of magic and celebration, the first DISHES dinner debuted on January 23, 2011.
 The event was an instant success with a sold-out crowd of 175 attendees and 9 exciting presentations.
 Since then, Rachel and Briana have stepped down from their roles and a new foursome leads the effort: Stasya Erickson, Sarah Pallo, Annalena Davis and Jeremy DeChario.

-DISHES has funded seven projects to date, and all dinners have had max attendance.
+DISHES has funded nine projects to date, and all dinners have had max attendance.
 Each fall, ideas are solicited through a Request for Proposals and dinners are held each winter.

 - Salt City Slam, funded in February 2012, held a monthly poetry slam series held at ArtRage Gallery that brought together amateur and professional spoken word artists;